Kerberos application troubleshooting and best practices

 Ensure that the Kerberos app Protected Web Resource matches the value tested in the Kerberos simulator.

-Problem: Should we execute setspn for every IWA app that we add in Access Gateway
+Problem: Should you run setspn for every IWA app that you add in Access Gateway?

-- No but you should add each IIS server to the service account for each domain.
+- No. However, you should add each IIS server to the service account for each domain.

 - Initially test with a static value.